The Importance of Vitamin D

 Help Restore Hair Growth

-Some studies also suggest that vitamin D supplementation may aid in restoring hair growth.
-It is particularly seen in cases where hair loss is associated with a deficiency of vitamin D.
+Some studies also suggest that vitamin D supplementation may aid in restoring hair growth, particularly in cases of vitamin D deficiency hair loss.

-How Much Vitamin D Do You Need For Hair Loss?
+How Much Vitamin D Do You Need to Stop Hair Loss?

-According to doctors, the bloodwork should show about 20-50 micrograms per liter of vitamin D to ensure continued hair growth and to prevent hair loss.
-It is recommended to supplement with between 5,000-10,000IU daily to achieve healthy vitamin D levels.
+According to doctors, 20-50 micrograms per liter of blood should have vitamin D to ensure continued hair growth and prevent loss.
+Also, it is recommended to supplement with between 5,000-10,000IU daily to achieve healthy levels of vitamin D.

-However, a Yale Medicine report suggests that taking a vitamin D supplement isn't the same as getting vitamin D out in the sun.
-This is because the body doesn’t absorb vitamin D in the same way as it does when sunlight hits your bare skin.
+However, a Yale Medicine report suggests that taking vitamin D supplements isn’t the same as getting vitamins from sunlight.
+This is due to our body, which doesn’t absorb vitamin D like it does when sunlight hits your bare skin.

-Contrary to popular belief, the sun doesn’t produce vitamin D. Instead, sunlight is needed to bring about certain chemical reactions in the body.
-In other words, sunshine enables the body to produce vitamin D. Although there's a limit on how much your body can produce vitamin D each day, you can never overdose on vitamin D no matter how much time you spend in the sun.
+Contrary to popular belief, the sun doesn't produce vitamin D. But the sunlight is necessary for certain chemical reactions in our body.
+In order words, sunlight enables our body to produce vitamin D. Although there is a limit on how much your body can produce vitamin D each day, you can never overdose on vitamin D, no matter how much time you spend in the sun.

-During the 1900s, physicians used to prescribe patients sunbath for the sole purpose of exposing them to vitamin D. This is no longer practiced.
-But humans need the sun as it is essential for the human body.
+During the 1900s, physicians used to prescribe patients to take sunbath to expose them to vitamin D. But, this is no longer practiced.
+However, humans need the sun as it is essential for the human body.

 On average, the human body needs fifteen minutes a day of exposure to sunlight.
-It’s important to have the sun shining on areas of your skin for those fifteen minutes.
-Some studies also suggest that the best time to get a daily dose of natural sunlight during the summer months is at 9 a.m. or after 2 p.m.
-This is when your body can do the best job of absorbing sunlight.
+It's important to have the sun shining on areas of your skin for those fifteen minutes.
+Some studies also suggest that the best time to get a daily dose of natural sunlight during summer months is at 9 am or after 2 pm.
+This is the time when your body can do the best job of absorbing sunlight.

-You can always take vitamin D supplements to avoid the risks of sun.
+You can always take vitamin D supplements to avoid the risks of sun damage.
 However, natural sunlight is much more beneficial to us.
-Studies have also found that vitamin D from sunlight is longer-acting and stays in the body longer than supplements.
+Studies have also found that the vitamin D you get from sunlight is longer-acting and stays in the body longer than supplements.

-There is another option for getting this lifesaving nutrient.
-Even if you live in an area where there's not much sunlight, you can still sit under artificial UV lights and get enough vitamin D levels for a healthy body and to fight depression if you suffer from Seasonal Affective Disorder (SAD).
+There is also another option for getting this lifesaving nutrient.
+Even if you live in an area where there's not much sunlight, you can still sit under UV lights and get enough vitamin D levels required for a healthy body and fight depression if you suffer from Seasonal Affective Disorder (SAD).

-Another study proved that the artificial lights used in tanning salons could also give the body what it needs to produce vitamin D. Researchers saw an increase in vitamin D levels in patients who were regularly exposed to the rays of a sunbed over an eight-week period.
-However, be wary of overexposure in tanning salons.
+Another study has proved that the artificial lights used in tanning salons could also give the body what it needs to produce vitamin D. Researchers also saw an increase in vitamin D levels in patients who were regularly exposed to the rays of a sunbed over an eight-week period.
+However, be aware of overexposure in tanning salons.
 A burn does not equal a “good base tan.”

-Overexposure to sun can cause hair loss.
+Overexposure to the sun can burn the scalp and can cause hair loss.
 Find out how you can protect yourself.

 Conclusion